minhaj1403/iotds/README.md

 ## Contributors

-This project is based on material from TAs at IC Lab, KAIST, including Panyu Zhang, Soowon Kang, and Woohyeok Choi.
+This project is based on material from TAs at IC Lab led by Prof. Uichin Lee, KAIST, including Panyu Zhang, Soowon Kang, and Woohyeok Choi.

 ## License